alphagov/govuk-prototype-kit-docs/docs/documentation/accessibility.md

 ### Feedback and contact information

-The GOV.UK Prototype Kit team is always looking to improve the accessibility of this website.
-If you find any problems that are not listed on this page or think this website is not meeting accessibility requirements, email the GOV.UK Prototype Kit team at govuk-design-system-support@digital.cabinet-office.gov.uk
+The GOV.UK Prototype team is always looking to improve the accessibility of this website.
+If you find any problems that are not listed on this page or think this website is not meeting accessibility requirements, email the GOV.UK Prototype team at govuk-design-system-support@digital.cabinet-office.gov.uk

-The GOV.UK Prototype Kit team will review your request and get back to you in 2 working days.
+The GOV.UK Prototype team will review your request and get back to you in 2 working days.

 ### Enforcement procedure